Lyme Disease Medicine Doctor In Valparaiso

-If you think your symptoms might be the result of a Lyme infection — past or present — Healing Arts Center believes you.
+If you think your symptoms might be the result of a Lyme infection — past or present — Forum Health Valparaiso believes you.
 Our functional and integrative doctors will listen to you and start treatment based on clinical judgment — even if tests are negative.
 Then we’ll keep exploring.

 We can treat chronic Lyme disease.

 Lyme disease is the most common tick-borne infectious disease in the U.S., with the CDC estimating 300,000 diagnoses every year.

 It’s transmitted by blacklegged deer ticks infected with Lyme bacteria.
 Strains active in the U.S. are typically from the bacterial species Borrelia burgdorferi.